lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 ### Graph embedding visualisations with t-SNE

 One final way to visualise the models' predictions was by showing dimensionally-reduced representations of the graph embeddings.
-I used a method called t-SNE (t-distributed stochastic neighbour embedding) to reduce the final graph embeddings from 128 (the number of hidden channels) to 2 to see how the positive/negative classes cluster.
-I used a GINE model for this and we can see the plot in Fig. 8:
+I used a method called t-SNE (t-distributed stochastic neighbour embedding) to reduce the dimensionality of the final graph embeddings from 128 (the number of hidden channels) to 2 to see how the positive/negative classes cluster.
+I used a GINE model for this and we can see the plot in Fig. 8.

 Figure 8: The dimensionally-reduced graph embeddings for all the positive and negative (predictive) cases of the 1513 molecules in the BACE dataset.
 The graph embeddings were reduced using t-SNE.
 The positive classifications are shown in blue and the negative classifications are shown in orange.